 29th April, 1942 (at night).
 Norwich was still in the first stage of its efforts towards restoring some sort of order after the sharp attack made by the enemy during the night of the 27th when on the Wednesday it was again the target for a reprisal raid.

 This time the people were ready for it, and practically every family went under cover.
 Anderson, Morrison and street shelters must have saved the lives of hundreds of the inhabitants of working and middle-class houses during the re-enactment of Monday night's scenes in different parts of the city.
 Incendiaries caused much of the damage - one of the largest areas affected in this manner incorporating Curls' department store at Orford Place, and both sides of Rampant Horse Street (right) as far as but not including St Stephen's Church.

-St Stephen's Street with the famous old Boar's
+Stephen's Street with the famous old Boar's Head

-and beyond that several of the large factory buildings of
+that several of the large factory buildings of Caley's

 A warm tribute was paid to the Norwich people for the way in which they stood up to their grim ordeal, and to the Civil Defence Services, the Town Clerk and his department, the Chief Constable, the Fire Service, and all auxiliary services, by Messrs.Shakespeare and Strauss, the city's Members of Parliament, who also expressed admiration for the way in which the matrons of the various hospitals had evacuated patients to the basements.